 - If your pump has a soft shield or shield insert available (for example, the Medela Comfort breastshield or the Ameda Flexishield insert), then try using the pump with and without it.
 Some moms get better results with the softer shield; some get better results without it.

 - Switching to a larger pump flange increases pumping output for some moms.
+Scroll down here for more information on sizing the flange.

 - Many working and pumping moms have found that eating oatmeal and staying hydrated is very helpful for increasing pumping output.
 It can be helpful to snack on protein-rich foods during the day and to have something to drink every time you sit down to pump or breastfeed.